KoeYe/SimWorld-doc/docs/source/architecture/traffic_system.rst

 - **Pedestrian Manager**: Responsible for spawning **Pedestrians** on sidewalks and controlling their navigation, especially when interacting with crosswalks and intersection logic.
 - **Intersection Manager**: Identifies and manages **Intersections** in the traffic network.
 It places and controls **Traffic Signals** to regulate vehicle and pedestrian flow based on predefined or adaptive timing schemes.
 - **PID Controller**: A low-level control module responsible for computing continuous control signals (e.g., turning) for vehicles, ensuring smooth movement and realistic behavior along generated paths.
-- **Communicator**: This interface bridges the traffic system with the Unreal Engine simulation, allowing commands to be sent and actor states to be retrieved in real time.

 Extensibility
 -------------